top of page

 Max Holloway (c) vs. Brian Ortega — UFC Featherweight Championship

 Holloway’s volume and pressure were relentless from the opening round.
 He landed in triplets and quadruplets, mixing levels and using his jab-kick combinations to keep Ortega on the back foot.
-Ortega, as advertised, was extraordinarily dangerous — he secured a guillotine choke in round one that forced Holloway to fight his way out with composure, and hurt the champion with his right hand on multiple occasions.
+Ortega, as advertised, was extraordinarily dangerous — he secured a guillotine attempt that forced Holloway to fight his way out with composure, and hurt the champion with his right hand on multiple occasions.
 By round three the fight had taken on a brutal rhythm: Holloway landing, Ortega absorbing and countering, neither man going away.
-Round four saw the accumulation of damage tell.
-Holloway’s shots came through with more authority, the referee stepped in at 1:22, and the Scotiabank Arena exhaled.
-It was one of the best fights of 2018 in any weight class and one of the finest performances of Holloway’s championship era.
+Round four was a Holloway clinic — he landed at will, opened up Ortega’s face, and finished the round with the challenger badly cut and swollen.
+The Toronto ringside physician examined Ortega between rounds, decided he could not safely continue, and the fight was waved off at 5:00 of round four.
+Holloway set a UFC record for significant strikes landed in the bout.
+One of the best fights of 2018 in any weight class and one of the finest performances of Holloway’s championship era.

-Valentina Shevchenko vs. Priscila Cachoeira — Inaugural UFC Women’s Flyweight Championship
+Valentina Shevchenko vs. Joanna Jędrzejczyk — Vacant UFC Women’s Flyweight Championship

 Full Results